 A great way to get into this career is through an internship.
 Take a look at our information article '

 If you would like some more training, then BTEC offer a level 3 qualification in professional competence for IT and telecoms professionals.
-Some of the units you could be studying include:

 This course is also offered at level 2 and level 4.